noaa-ocs-s100/s100py/docs/using_example_api.rst

 Using The Example API
 =====================

-To use the artificial sample api in :any:`sample_api` we can follow the steps below.
+To use the artificial sample api in :any:`example_api` we can follow the steps below.
 The code below is also in the "s100py/tests" folder in the "sample_api_test.py" file which should be runnable assuming you have a compliant, working python environment.